-Give them some independence.
-Do you really want to be the “go-to” person for the entire trip?
+Do you really want to be the “go-to” person for the entire road trip?
 You’re going to field a lot of requests for food and other items.
 Plan ahead and pack “travel kits” for each child so they won’t have to bug you for every little thing.
-Kits might include granola bars, baby carrots, mints, paper and pencils, stickers, small toys (especially something new), books, maps, water bottles, and so on.
-You know what makes your child tick—plan ahead and put together something they will enjoy.
+Kits might include granola bars, baby carrots, mints, or crackers in non-spillable containers.
+Add paper and pencils, stickers, small toys (especially something new), books, maps, water bottles, and so on.
+You know what makes your children tick—plan ahead and put together something they will enjoy.

-Tell stories.
 Stories are a wonderful way to engage the entire family.
-You can read books, listen to books on CD’s, or make up your own.
+You can read books, listen to audio books, or make up your own.
 One of our children’s favorite stories was an ongoing tale of “The Attack Skunk” that my husband made up.
 He continued to embellish the story of a skunk that was stalking him and added new adventures about how he had outsmarted the skunk every time we were out with the kids.
 They LOVED it!
-I really should have him write them down.
-On another trip, we purchased a set of CD’s for one of the Harry Potter books.
-It was 13 hours long, and the kids insisted on sitting in the car for another 45 minutes after we arrived home from a 12+ hour road trip so they could hear the end of the story!
+I really should have him write them down!

-Play games together.
-There are all kinds of games that are fun to play on the road.
+There are all kinds of games that are fun to play on a road trip.
 Here are a few of our favorites:

 - License Plate Game.
 We offered this game to our children as a way to earn souvenir money.
 For every state they could find a license plate for as we traveled, we would give them a dime.
 They had to keep track and write them down, or there was no payout.
 We loved this game.
-It kept them quiet for long stretches of time, and they loved having money to buy treats or toys when we arrived at our destination.
-Click here, United States License Plates, for a free printable.
+It kept them quiet for long stretches of time, and they liked having money to buy treats or toys when we arrived at our destination.
+Click on this link United States License Plates for a free printable.

 - ABC game.
-I think everyone knows a version of this game—find every letter of the alphabet in order.
-Whether looking for an actual letter on a sign or license plate…or looking for an object that starts with each letter, this game will keep the kids looking and learning as you go.
+I think everyone knows a version of this game.
+Find every letter of the alphabet in order.
+Whether looking for an actual letter on a sign or license plate…or looking for an object that starts with each letter, this game will keep the kids looking and learning as you travel.

 - Travel Bingo.
 This game can be made even more fun by giving “tokens” that can be eaten when a bingo (five objects in a row) is completed.
 Children look for the objects on the bingo card and place a mini marshmallow, chocolate chip, or M & M on each picture they find.
 When they complete a bingo, they get to eat their tokens!
 If you prefer to use a non-sugared token, pennies or buttons make good markers, too.
 Find the Travel Bingo game here and print on sturdy cardstock.
 You’ll find five versions of Travel Bingo so your children don’t all get bingos at the same time!

 - Don’t Spell a Word.
 We played this when our children needed games that were more challenging.
 One person started the game by choosing a letter (for example, “T”).
-The 2nd child had to add a letter without creating a word, but had to have a specific real word in mind (example, “T-H”).
-If the 2nd child had said “O”, the game would end because “T-O” spells a word.
+The second child had to add a letter without creating a word, but had to have a specific real word in mind (example, “T-H”).
+If the second child had said “O”, the game would end because “T-O” spells a word.
 If a combination of letters doesn’t appear to be spelling a real word, the next person can challenge it.
-Let’s say, the letters that have been given are “S-H-L” and the person taking the 4th turn challenges the 3rd person because that’s a strange letter combination.
-But the 3rd person has the word “SCHLEP” in mind.
-In this case, the 4th person would be out for issuing the challenge.
+Let’s say, the letters that have been given are “S-C-H-L” and the person taking the 5th turn challenges the 4th person because that’s a strange letter combination.
+But the 4th person has the word “SCHLEP” in mind.
+In this case, the 5th person would be out for issuing the challenge.
 Everyone continues to take turns until someone is forced to finish spelling a word.
 Then the game starts over with a new start person.